AI4Bharat/indicnlp.ai4bharat.org/content/pages/aksharantar.md

 ### Data Split

-- The language-wise splits for Aksharantar can be found in the table below.
-Each link contains the number of sentence pairs (in millions) as against the hyperlink.
+The language-wise splits for Aksharantar is shown in the table with total number of word pairs (in millions).
+Individual download links for each language-pair are as against the hyperlink.

 <!-- | Language Pair | Link |
 | -------- | -------- |